try-once-more/AZ-204/README.md

 <details>
   <summary>Correct answer:</summary>

+	B. Add a `PreBuild` target in the websites `csproj` project file that runs the static content generation script.
 	D. Create a file named `.deployment` in the root of the repository that calls a script which generates the static content and deploys the website.
 </details>